Twofold Multiprior Preferences and Failures of Contingent Reasoning: Representation Theorem

+Axiom~\ref{axiom_str} collects standard assumptions on preferences.
+It implies, in particular, that the restriction of $\succ$ to $X$ is the strict part of a binary relation $\succsim$ that is complete and transitive.
+Axiom~\ref{axiom_cts} is a standard Archimedean continuity condition.
+Axiom~\ref{axiom_cindp}, termed \textit{C-independence}, is a well-known weakening of Anscombe and Aumann's independence axiom due to \cite{gilboa1987expected} and \cite{gilboa1989maxmin}.

-Our next axiom concerns the convexity of upper and lower contour sets.
+The next axiom concerns the convexity of upper and lower contour sets.

-\begin{axiom} For all $f \in \F$ the sets $\{g \in \F: g \succ f\}$ and $\{g \in \F : f \succ g\}$ are convex. \end{axiom}
+\begin{axiom} For all $x \in X$, the sets $\{f \in \calF: f \succ x\}$ and $\{f \in \calF : x \succ f\}$ are convex. \end{axiom}

-Following \cite{schmeidler1989subjective}, convexity of the upper contour sets $\{g : g \succ f\}$ expresses aversion to ambiguity.
-It means that hedging, interpreted as the convex combination of acts, never makes the agent change their mind in abandoning $g$ for the alternative act $f$.
-Convexity of lower contour sets is a less common assumption, and expresses a preference for ambiguity when the ambiguity concerns the status quo.
-If Alice would be willing to abandon either a status quo act $g$, or of $h$, in favor of $f$, then hedging between $g$ and $h$ does not provide for a more appealing status quo, and would not overturn her decision.
+Following \cite{schmeidler1989subjective}, convexity of the upper contour sets $\{f \in \calF : f \succ x\}$ expresses aversion to uncertainty.
+It means that hedging, interpreted as the convex combination of acts, never makes the decision maker change their mind in abandoning a constant act $x$ for the alternative act $f$.